-Learning LH Learning Hour Content Objective Goal Title Fine Learning Objective Description 1 Participation An understanding of the importance of active participation in a community You can define participation in relation to group learning.
+LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Participation An understanding of the importance of active participation in a community You can define participation in relation to group learning.
 You can reflect on which parts of CU 6 contribute to participation.
 You can reflect on when you yourself feel involved.
 You understand the metaphor "Table Tennis vs Basketball".
 You can reflect upon the importance of participation in different types of communities.
 2 Trust An understanding of the importance of trust in a community You understand the importance of trust to create active participation.
 You can reflect upon the meaning of the statement "trust takes a long time to establish but can be destroyed in a blink of an eye".
-You can reflect upon what makes you feel confident in a learning community.
+You can reflect upon what makes you feel confident in a learning collaboration.
 You can reflect upon what happens to individuals and a group when trust is lacking.
-You can give examples of how you as a facilitator can create trust in relation to your participants.
+You can give examples of how you as a facilitator create trust in relation to your participants.
 3 To create relationships An understanding of how to build relationships in a community You understand the importance of relationships to create participation.
-You can reflect on how participation, trust and good relationships are connected.
-You can give examples of tools that contribute to building relationships.
+You can reflect on how trust and good relations are connected.
+You can give examples of tools that contribute to relation building.
 You can give examples of ways to create good relationships.
-You can reflect on challenges that may exist when building relationships.
-4 Pedagogic repertoire An increased ability to facilitate participation in a community You understand the meaning of the concept "pedagogic repertoire".
+You can reflect on challenges that may exist around building relations.
+4 Pedagogic repertoire An increased ability to facilitate participation in a community You understand the meaning of a pedagogic repertoire.
 You understand the importance of having a pedagogic repertoire as a leader.
 You can give examples of tools that can be included in a pedagogic repertoire for a leader of a community.
 You can reflect on how a broad pedagogic repertoire can make a positive difference for the participants.
-You can reflect on your current pedagogic repertoire and how it can be further developed.
-5 Pedagogic awareness An understanding of the importance of pedagogic awareness You understand the meaning of the concept pedagogic awareness.
+You can reflect on your current pedagogical repertoire and what it needs to be expanded with.
+5 Pedagogic awareness An understanding of the importance of didactic awareness You understand the meaning of pedagogic awareness.
 You can give concrete examples of what pedagogic awareness can mean.
 You understand how pedagogic awareness can make a positive difference for the participants.
 You can reflect upon the potential to develop your own pedagogic awareness.
-You can reflect on your ability to make pedagogically conscious decisions as a facilitator.
+You have developed your ability to make pedagogically conscious decisions.

-CONTENT UNIT 8: Organising for cooperation
+CONTENT UNIT 8: Organisation for cooperation